Home

 Line

-Bertha Rosalie Nowasky was born as Bertha Nowacka in Germany in 1867 and immigrated to New York City with her family around 1880.The second-oldest document that I have is Bertha’s marriage certificate.
+On November 8, 1882, Bertha arrived in New York City with her family.
+The second-oldest American document that I have is Bertha s marriage certificate.
 She was barely 17 years old when she married 24-year-old Albert Kuntze on February 15, 1885, in the same church as her sister, St. John's German Evangelical Lutheran Church in Brooklyn.
 Curiously, her name is spelled Nowazky on the certificate and the name of her father is written as Carl Nowazky.
-Furthermore, one of the witnesses is Carl Nowazky, which could be Bertha’s father or her 15-year-old brother.
+Furthermore, one of the witnesses is Carl Nowazky, which could be Bertha s father or her 15-year-old brother.
 The other witness is Longinus Leier.

 Bertha and Albert Kuntze had 5 children that I know of.
 The first was a female whose name I have yet to learn.
 She was born April 29, 1886 and died before the second child was born in September 1887.
 The other children were William, Albert, Edwin, and Ada.